gbisaga/devops/developer/aws-developer-ecs.md

   - Run as a sidecar container - run as container in each task
   - Fargate only supports sidecar since you don't have control over instances
 - set AWS_XRAY_DAEMON_ADDRESS environment variable with "xray-daemon" like "xray-daemon:2000" (and define a container link

-- EXAM QUESTION: Elastic Beanstalk in single and multi docker container mode (i.e. one or multiple containers per EC2 instance)
+### EXAM QUESTION: Elastic Beanstalk
+  - in single and multi docker container mode (i.e. one or multiple containers per EC2 instance)
   - Creates ECS cluster, ECS2 instances, Load balancer (for high availability mode)
   - Task definitions and executions
   - Config file Dockerrun.aws.json at root of source code
   - Docker images prebuilt and stored e.g. in ECR
+  - Or can supply Dockerfile and it will build a single image for you

-Summary + EXAM TIPS - containers, 3 flavors
+### Summary + EXAM TIPS - containers, 3 flavors
 - ECS Classic
   - EC2 instances
   - creates instances with /etc/ecs/ecs.config with cluster name